ZentaChain/zentalk-api/README.md

 [![Go Version](https://img.shields.io/badge/Go-1.21+-00ADD8?style=flat&logo=go)](https://go.dev/)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

+## ⚠️ UNDER DEVELOPMENT - NOT FOR PRODUCTION

+**This project is currently under active development and is NOT ready for production use.**

+- ❌ Security audits not completed
+- ❌ API may change without notice
+- ❌ Not thoroughly tested in production environments
+- ❌ May contain bugs and vulnerabilities

+**Use at your own risk.
+Do not use for sensitive communications or production deployments.**

+---

 ## Overview

 ZenTalk API provides a REST API and WebSocket server for client applications (web, mobile) to connect to the decentralized ZenTalk messaging network.
 This server handles user sessions, message encryption/decryption, and communication with the ZenTalk relay network.